bradyjibanez/PyIDE/README.md

 **Operation**
 *********

 Operation outlined here is for contributor/coordinator node operation.
-Thus far in development, there is only potential for these types of nodes to operate.
-Further development will include sole contributor node operation:
+In order to operate the system, begin the coordinator as outlined aboce through